aaron-grau/curic/ruby/projects/class_inheritance/README.md

 ## Learning Goals

 * Understand how a subclass inherits from a superclass
-* Know how to override methods from a parent class
+* Know how to override a parent class's method
 * Know when and how to use `super`

 ## Employee and Manager